jacklukich/ArsenalStats/README.md

-# Web-scraping and Data Visualization for Transfermarkt
+# Transfermarkt Data Visualization Application
-This repository consists of scripts for extracting and visualizing Transfermarkt data for your favoirte football club.
+This repository consists of scripts for the application to extract and visualize Transfermarkt data for your favoirte football club.

 ### Technologies Used
 - Microsoft Visual Studio Code
 - Python (MatplotLib, Pandas, Google)
+- HTML, CSS, JavaScript
 - Transfermarkt Website

 ### Current Functionality